clsaiko/fylkir_powers/README.md

 Council members will vote for or against these laws according to their stance.

+### Buildings

+**Fort Temple** - An upgradable building which can be built within the Fort holding, to see to the spiritual needs of the garrison soldiers.

 ### Fylkir Self Decisions
 **Excommunicate** - At the Fylkir's discretion, a follower of the Germanic religion may be excommunicated from the faith.